A team that plays together stays together.

 At this point, you might have some questions.
 Like, what happens if everyone wants to work on the same projects?
-Alternatively, what if some team members are not selected by anyone?
+Alternatively, what if no one selects some team members?

 As I mentioned earlier, Self-selected Teams are not perfect.
 Its implementation will require adjustments from management and team members alike.

 Self-Selected Teams: Addressing Tensions

 “The world as we have created it is a process of our thinking.
 It cannot be changed without changing our thinking.”

 ― Albert Einstein

 Having fears and doubts about implementing a new system is healthy.
 However, that shouldn’t prevent you from trying.
 Start by challenging your thinking with some compelling questions.

 For me, this is the litmus test for any change initiative.
 Most of the time, we anticipate future tensions — we fear things won’t work.
 We worry about unknown things; the only way to face real tensions is to put things in practice.

 Write all your concerns, address them with your team.
 Which are real issues, and what are future tensions?
 As it happens with every new thing, everyone needs to be willing to give a try.
 Of course, people will have doubts.
 Address the issues and fears rather than presenting self-selection as a perfect solution — a vulnerable and human approach creates less resistance.